 The following table presents the Company’s revenues disaggregated into categories based on the nature of such revenues (in thousands):

-Transaction price allocated to remaining performance obligations
+Transaction price allocated to remaining performance obligations:

 Remaining performance obligations represent the transaction price of contracts for work that has not yet been performed.
-Amounts related to cryptocurrency mining are not included because the Company elected the practical expedient to not disclose amounts related to contracts with a duration of one year or less.
+Amounts related to Bitcoin mining are not included because the Company elected the practical expedient to not disclose amounts related to contracts with a duration of one year or less.